bullet-db/bullet-db.github.io/docs/backend/storm-setup.md

     <version>${bullet.version}</version>
 </dependency>
 ```

-The jar artifact can be downloaded directly from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-storm-0.10/).

 You can also add ```<classifier>sources</classifier>```  or ```<classifier>javadoc</classifier>``` if you want the source or javadoc and ```<type>test-jar</type>``` for the test classes as with bullet-storm.